Miriai

-Miriai or Meryey (ࡌࡉࡓࡉࡀࡉ) was a Jewish woman who converted to Mandaeism in Mandaean scriptures.
+Miriai or Meryey (ࡌࡉࡓࡉࡀࡉ) was a Mandaean woman mentioned in Mandaean scriptures.
 Miriai is one of the most important figures in the Mandaean Book of John, which contains detailed stories and speeches of Miriai in chapters 34 and 35.
-Miriai lived in a Jewish village next to a Mandaean village in Palestine during the first century CE.
+Miriai lived in a Mandaean village in Judea around the first century CE.
 According to the Mandaean Book of John, she was a contemporary of Elizabeth, the mother of John the Baptist.

+Miriai is also the protagonist in two rahma prayers, numbered 149 and 162 in E. S. Drower's 1959 Canonical Prayerbook (i.e., the Qulasta).

 Story

 In Mandaean scriptures such as the Mandaean Book of John, Miriai criticizes the Jewish religious tradition from which she had come from while extolling the virtues of Mandaeism.
 Miriai is considered to have descended from "priest-kings" of Judea, and one of her duties was to clean the Jewish temple.
 Due to her conversion to Mandaeism and lateness in getting home, Miriai's father condemns her and calls her a prostitute.
 Ultimately, Miriai is depicted as a Mandaean priest and teacher.

 The Mandaean Book of John often mentions Miriai together with Enišbai (Elizabeth), the mother of John the Baptist, as two holy women who lived in the vicinity of Jerusalem.